-Quantified Objectives: See Table G in Exhibit C
+Quantified Objectives: See Table H in Exhibit C

 Note: The rezoning process will include the creation of four new overlay zoning districts and the adoption of minimum density and development standards for each.
-Specific commitments in the rezoning process include, but are not limited to, (1) permitting housing projects by right as required by state law, (2) permitting owner-occupied and rental multifamily uses by right for housing projects in which 20% or more of the housing units are affordable for lower-income households, (3) establishing densities for each potential housing site as specified in Table G in Exhibit C, and (4) allowing the development of housing projects as standalone uses on each potential housing site.
+Specific commitments in the rezoning process include, but are not limited to, (1) complying with applicable provisions of California Government Code Section 65583.2 (h), (i), et al., including accommodating at least 50% of the lower-income housing needs allocation on sites designated for residential use only (for non-mixed use projects) and by requiring residential use to occupy 50% of the total floor area of mixed-use projects, (2) permitting housing projects by right, as required by state law, (3) permitting owner-occupied and rental multifamily uses by right for housing projects in which 20% or more of the housing units are affordable for lower-income households, (4) establishing densities for potential housing sites as specified in Table H in Exhibit C, and (5) allowing the development of housing projects as standalone uses on each potential housing site.